 Advanced stomach cancer means that a cancer that began in the stomach has spread to another part of the body or has come back after previous treatment.
 Advanced cancer can cause symptoms.
 You might have one or more symptoms.

-Treatments such as chemotherapy, radiotherapy or biological therapy can sometimes help to shrink the cancer, reduce symptoms and help you feel better.
+Treatments such as chemotherapy, radiotherapy or targeted drugs can sometimes help to shrink the cancer, reduce symptoms and help you feel better.
 Other treatments such as laser therapy or stents can treat specific symptoms such as a blockage in the stomach.

-This is the most common symptom.
-You might also feel as though you don’t have any energy.
+Tiredness is a common symptom of advanced cancer.
+It can feel a bit overwhelming and as though you don’t have any energy.

-It’s important to set yourself a few rest times throughout the day.
+It’s important to rest a few times throughout the day.
 Resting regularly can help you feel less tired and more able to cope.
 You don't have to sleep during these times.
 Just sitting or lying down will help.

 Exercising can be hard when you feel very tired.
 But research shows that daily light to moderate exercise can give you more energy.
 Going for a gentle walk is very good.
 Gentle exercises in bed or standing up can help if you can’t move around easily.